orix-software/orix-software.github.io/docs/user_manual/quickstart.md

 * press ‘y’, and wait until *Orix reboots*.
 Don’t switch off the Oric at this step

-If the card is below v2023.2 version, it's possible
+If the card is below v2023.2 version, it's possible to upgrade with the same method above.

-## Optionnal step for upgrade

-Now bank displays all banks from l to 64.
-It means that you should have some strange bank signature for eeprom.
-Now an empty set is provided in /usr/share/carts/2021.3 folder.
-With Orixcfg you can initialize your set with this cart.
-Don’t use « -s 4 » flag for orixcfg when you want to load emptyset.
-First step : type a command

 ### Commands